List of electoral wards in Greater London

 This is a list of electoral areas and wards in the ceremonial county and English region of Greater London.
 All changes since the re-organisation of local government following the passing of the London Government Act 1963 are shown.
 The number of councillors, common councilmen or assembly members elected for each electoral area or ward is shown in brackets.

 London borough councils

+The 32 London boroughs have been divided into 679 electoral wards since May 2022.

 Barking and Dagenham

 Wards from 1 April 1965 (first election 7 May 1964) to 4 May 1978:

 Wards from 4 May 1978 to 2 May 2002:

 Wards from 2 May 2002 to 5 May 2022: